PomeloProductions/tumblr-feed/readme.txt

 * Display Tumblr images in a sidebar, post, or page
 * Multiple styles to allow for customization
-* Lighbox feature for interactive slideshow (Fancybox, prettyBox, or ColorBox)
+* Lighbox feature for interactive slideshow (Fancybox, or ColorBox)
 * Simple instructions
 * Widget & shortcode options
 * Feed caching/storage for improved page loading